32 C

 Today there is greater acceptance in the world of India’s position on Ukraine conflict: EAM Jaishankar

-New Delhi: External Affairs Minister S Jaishankar today said that India’s position of dialogue and diplomacy as the only way to resolve the Ukraine conflict was “quite honestly not exactly applauded in every part of the world” in 2022-23, but there is much greater acceptance of it today.
+External Affairs Minister S Jaishankar stated that India’s position of dialogue and diplomacy as the only way to resolve the Ukraine conflict was not widely accepted in 2022-23, but there is greater acceptance of it today.
+India’s position has gained traction globally.

 Speaking at the Raisina Young Fellows Alumni, the EAM also said that if people feel that India has contributed by “awakening a common sense approach about the conflict” “I think we will have done some good”.